- Internationally accredited, award-winning language centre

 If you are looking for hotels or hostels offering excellent value for money, please contact us for a list of carefully selected properties.

-The city of St. Petersburg was founded in 1703 by the visionary the visionary Tsar, Peter the Great, who aimed to build a capital to rival the great cities of Europe.
-With its majestic palaces, wide boulevards and numerous canals, at times you feel you could be in Paris, Vienna or Amsterdam, but ultimately it’s uniquely Russian.
-While it may no longer be Russia’s political capital, there is no doubt that St. Petersburg remains the country’s cultural capital.
+The city of St. Petersburg was founded in 1703 by the Tsar Peter the Great, who aimed to build a capital to rival the great cities of Europe.
+With its majestic palaces, wide boulevards and numerous canals, at times it makes you feel as if you were in Paris, Vienna or Amsterdam, but ultimately it’s uniquely Russian.
+Although it is no longer Russia’s political capital, there is no doubt that St. Petersburg remains the country’s cultural centre.

 You can sit the TRKI Exam directly in-house at the Liden & Denz St.Petersburg Campus!